naren-sai-krishna/scalable_aws_ec2_disk_monitoring_solution/README.md

 * **Scalability**: Dynamic inventory discovery using the Ansible `aws_ec2` plugin ensures that instances are automatically included or excluded based on tags and filters.
 This eliminates manual host file management and scales seamlessly across hundreds of instances, multiple accounts and regions.

 * **Automation of AWS Setup**: While the IAM roles and trust relationships can be configured manually, they can also be fully **automated using AWS CloudFormation StackSets**.
-With StackSets, the required IAM roles (`RoleForSSM` on EC2 instances and `ManagedNodeRole` for cross-account execution) can be rolled out to all member accounts consistently, reducing manual overhead and configuration drift.
+With StackSets, the required IAM roles (`RoleForSSM` on EC2 instances and `MemberAccountRole` for cross-account execution) can be rolled out to all member accounts consistently, reducing manual overhead and configuration drift.

 * **Extensibility**: Beyond generating `disk_usage_report.html`, the workflow can be extended to send automated emails, feed into dashboards or trigger alerts when thresholds are breached — ensuring proactive monitoring and faster response.